amatsuv/Ghostline/README.md

 Operated by **Moja Holdings LLC** (Wyoming).
 We log nothing we don't legally have to.

-This is a WIP, nothing works yet, pure placeholder
+Privacy-first VoIP service with Swap n’ Burn™ technology
 ---

 *"We log nothing.
 We can't hand over what doesn't exist."*

+This is a placeholder